-Capacity-building, knowledge sharing and communication is the first priority area identified by the GAP.
-The Action Plan calls for:
+Capacity building, knowledge sharing and communication was the first priority area identified by the first GAP.
+Priority Area A called for:

-workshops, technical assistance and other means to enhance the capacity of Parties and stakeholders to develop gender-responsive policies, plans and programmes;

-- submissions on the systematic integration of gendersensitive and participatory education, training, public awareness, public participation and public access to information from national to local level into all mitigation and adaptation activities implemented; and - a dialogue, in 2018, under the Action for Climate Empowerment agenda item on how Parties and observer organisations have promoted the systematic integration of gender considerations.
+- Workshops, technical assistance and other means to enhance the capacity of Parties and stakeholders to develop gender-responsive policies, plans, and programmes. - Submissions on the systematic integration of gendersensitive and participatory education, training, public awareness, public participation, and public access to information from national to local level into all mitigation and adaptation activities implemented. - A dialogue, in 2018, under the Action for Climate Empowerment agenda item on how Parties and observer organisations have promoted the systematic integration of gender considerations.